SamBrishes/lotlw-translation-kit/README.md

 ### Move between the Strings
 You may already know this "trick", but ...
 However...
-You can easily jump from string to string using the &lt;Tab&gt; key on your keyboard, jump to the opposite direction can be achieved by pressing and holding &lt;Shift&gt; while pressing &lt;Tab&gt;.
-That's may a bit faster then using the mouse pointer / button.
+You can easily jump from string to string using the &lt;Tab&gt; key on your keyboard, jumping to the opposite direction can be achieved by pressing and holding &lt;Shift&gt; while pressing &lt;Tab&gt;.
+That should be a bit faster then using the mouse pointer / button.

 ### How to update the english source file
 The included translation file may isn't up-to-date anymore, when you download this kit.
 To update